tibbsm/mytab/README.md

   - one new thing about svelte a day
     - array methods (.push, .splice) do not trigger reactivity [link](https://svelte.dev/tutorial/updating-arrays-and-objects)
     - only values within the `$:` block will trigger reactivity ($: tot = yPlusValue(x) // only x will trigger)
+    - <slot> provide fallback if no child is passed to component
   - learn about event (dispatch) and stores
 - Wordle link